mervat-khaled/E-commerce-Analysis/README.md

 * Product Analysis

 ## 1- Overall Performance
-* First Question: Is there a steady growth between sessions and orders over time?
+* Question(1): Is there a steady growth between sessions and orders over time?
 And is there a seasonal trend?
 ```sql
 SELECT  YEAR(ws.created_at) as year,quarter(ws.created_at) as quarter, ROUND(COUNT(DISTINCT ws.website_session_id),-3)as number_of_sessions,